aseprite/aseprite/INSTALL.md

         /.../aseprite-source/build$ cmake .. -G "Unix Makefiles"

-   If you have MinGW + MSYS:

-        C:\...\aseprite-source\build>cmake .. -G "MSYS Makefiles"

-   If you have MinGW + mingw-make:

-        C:\...\aseprite-source\build>cmake .. -G "MinGW Makefiles"

    For more information in [CMake wiki](http://www.vtk.org/Wiki/CMake_Generator_Specific_Information).

 3. After you have executed one of the `cmake .. -G <generator>`